Latrobe misses revenue, relationships forged over decades of hosting Steelers

 For 32 years, DeCario has owned Dino’s Sports Lounge on Route 30.

-The restaurant is about two miles away from St. Vincent College, where the NFL’s storied Pittsburgh franchise held preseason training camp from 1966 to 2019.
-But camp has been held at Heinz Field for the past two summers since the pandemic.
+The restaurant is about two miles from St. Vincent College, where the NFL’s storied Pittsburgh franchise held preseason training camp from 1966 to 2019.
+But camp has been held at Heinz Field for the past two summers due to the pandemic.

 The team’s absence means DeCario’s restaurant misses out on a 30% to 40% increase in business that it would get from serving Steelers players, coaches and fans from all over the country.